École supérieure de ballet du Québec

 The École supérieure de ballet de Montréal (ESBQ) is a professional dance training school in Montreal, Quebec, Canada which is part of the Maison de la danse Ludmilla Chiriaeff, a building that it has owned since 1982 and which is also home to the dance company Les Grands Ballets Canadiens de Montréal.

 The school is located in central Montreal in the Plateau-Mont-Royal borough, a few yards from the Laurier subway station.
-It is the only institution in Quebec to offer a complete professional training program in contemporary dance.
+It is the only institution in Quebec to offer a complete professional training program in classical ballet.
 Montreal is home to more than 30 professional dance companies, with more than 200 dance performances presented every year in some 20 different theatres and performance spaces.

 History

 Since 2010, the ESBCM is directed by Anik Bissonnette, whose professional credits include being principal dancer with Les Grands Ballets Canadiens many years.
 In 2011, the school was renamed L'École supérieure de ballet du Québec to reflect its role in dance development in Quebec.